The ICMI Emma Castelnuovo Award for Excellence in the Practice of Mathematics Education

-The Emma Castelnuovo award for outstanding achievements in the practice of mathematics education honours persons, groups, projects, institutions or organizations engaged in the development and implementation of exceptional and influential work in the practice of mathematics education, including: classroom teaching, curriculum development, instructional design (of materials or pedagogical models), teacher preparation programs and/or field projects with a shown influence on schools, districts, regions or countries.
-The Emma Castelnuovo award seeks to recognize and to encourage efforts and ideas and their successful implementation in the field, as well as to showcase models and exemplars of inspirational practices to learn from.
+The Emma Castelnuovo Award for outstanding achievements in the practice of mathematics education will honor persons, groups or projects engaged in the development and implementation of exceptionally excellent and influential work in the practice of mathematics education related to classroom teaching, curriculum development, instructional design (of materials or pedagogical models), teacher education programmes and/or field projects with a demonstrated influence on schools, districts, regions or countries.
+The Emma Castelnuovo Award seeks to recognize and to encourage efforts, ideas and their successful implementation in the field, as well as to showcase models and exemplars of inspirational practices to learn from.

 Nominees for the award will be evaluated in light of the following criteria:

 Nominations for the Emma Castelnuovo Award should be made by the nominator on the nomination form (found below) and include the following attachments:

 The nomination should be send to the Chair of Emma Castelnuovo Award Committee via email.
 The email will be published here shortly.